25prabhu10/notes/docs/Concepts/UML.md

    5. Package diagram
    6. Deployment diagram

-2. _Behavior_: Represents dynamic view of the system and its components
+2. _behaviour_: Represents dynamic view of the system and its components

    1. Use case diagram: